 Following a meeting of the coalition of networks, convened in March 2020, the RCB group have been meeting regularly to discuss activities and developments, with the shared aims:

-- To unite initiatives with the shared purpose to support the SLT profession in developing research capability, capacity, and culture.
+- To unite initiatives with the shared purpose to support the speech and language therapy profession in developing research capability, capacity, and culture.

 - To identify the most efficient way we can use our individual resources to achieve this shared goal.

 In recognition of the shared aims and potential overlap in scope and strategy, the RCB group set upon systematically mapping the activity and goals of each network to clearly define and communicate: the unique role of each group, areas of overlap and potential spaces for collaboration, and gaps which may exist despite the variety of support available.

 The Council for Allied Health Professions in Research (CAHPR) Research Practitioner Framework was selected as an appropriate tool to map the activity and goals of each network.
 Each knowledge and skill statement on the framework was considered by the network representative leads, and was mapped as either:

 - An active focus or goal of the network

 - An aspirational focus or goal of the network

 - Not a focus or goal of the network

 The RCB group felt this was also a beneficial route for highlighting key additional resources beyond that provided by each network – these are also mapped against the elements of the framework, in this resource.

 The Research Capacity Builders (RCB) group currently comprises seven networks.